 As of 1st June, as part of the Tenant Fee Act 2019, the government have brought in a five week deposit cap for all tenancies with annual rent of less than £50k.
 Zero Deposit will still be able to offer six weeks cover to the landlord even after the five week cap has become law.

-Tenants would have a smaller upfront cost, which would limit delays on waiting for pays days to move in and decreasing chance of void periods.
+Tenants would have a smaller upfront cost, which would limit delays on waiting for pay days to move in and decreasing chance of void periods.

 You are provided with the same cover as a six week tenancy deposit.
-Also, the policy is backed and underwritten by one of the world's largest insurers, Munich Re.
+Also, the policy is backed and underwritten by one of the world's largest insurers, Equitable Rental Insurance Ltd.